Engineering-Research-and-Development/true-connector/PlugFest_Q3_2021_README.md

 ```

-**NOTE:** this URL for SelfDescription, is only for this use case, restrictions regarding environment we have deployed TRUEConnector, nad not serving on the root of the Connector.
+**NOTE:** this URL for SelfDescription, is only for this use case, restrictions regarding environment we have deployed TRUEConnector, and not serving on the root of the Connector.

 Following SelfDescription document offers several resource, with id - *http://w3id.org/engrd/connector/artifact/{name}*